alberreman/Distributed-Collaborative-Entity/High Level Proposal.md

 responsible for selecting its representative, via the sociocratic election process.

-[^6]: To increase the possibility of a lower-ranking worker/philosopher making it to the core governance circle, we could implement an additional layer to the nomination process at this level, whereby people outside this higher-level circle could propose a nominee from any department for consideration by the circle.

 But I said that these groups would be governed by a combination of dynamic governance and Colony’s software, and I haven’t mentioned Colony at all.
 All workers and philosophers will also have a reputation-based voting system to